dzakwanalifi/Warung-Tetangga-API/tests/README.md

-# Tests Documentation for Warung Tetangga API
+# Tests Documentation for Warung Warga API

 ## Overview
-This directory contains comprehensive tests for the Warung Tetangga API, covering all core payment processing features, authentication, and basic API functionality.
+This directory contains comprehensive tests for the Warung Warga API, covering all core payment processing features, authentication, and basic API functionality.

 ## Test Structure